 Let’s say I want my text to be 14 point.
-A pretty standard size for cover text.
-If we do the math we get:
+Pretty standard size for cover text.
+If we do the math, we get:

 14 x (1/72) = 0.194

 That means our text is just under 0.20 inches in height.
-Leaving us that difference between spine width (0.51 in):
+Leaving us the difference between spine width (0.51 in):

 0.51 - 0.194 = 0.316

-We want to include enough margin to allow for the entire bleed margin, which we know is ⅛, or 0.125 inches, on either side fo the text.
+We want to include enough margin to allow for the entire bleed margin, which we know is ⅛, or 0.125 inches, on either side of the text.
 Last bit of math, I promise.

 0.125 x 2 = 0.25

 Since 0.25 < 0.316, we know we’ll have a little more than the bleed size in extra space on the spine.
 We could probably go up to 16 Point font if we wanted!
 Giving this allowance means any minor variance in trimming at the printer won’t cause your spine text to run over onto either the front or back cover.